shuaianuoe/guarded-counterfactual/README.md

 This is the code repository for guarded counterfactual (Paper ID: SIGMOD-709).

-The codes are build upon [Carla](https://github.com/carla-recourse/CARLA), which is a popular python library to benchmark counterfactual explanations.
+The codes are build upon Carla, which is a popular python library to benchmark counterfactual explanations.

-In order to successfully run the code, you must successfully install cerla via pip
+In order to successfully run the code, you must successfully install Carla via pip

 ```
 pip install carla-recourse